 Don't let your disability stand in your way of landing your dream job.

-Job interviews are stressful for everyone, but if you have a disability, it might feel as if the odds are stacked against you.
+Job interviews during the hiring process are stressful for everyone, but if you have a disability, it might feel as if the odds are stacked against you.
 Although you may be just as talented and skilled as any other candidate, a potential employer may not always recognize this at first glance.
 It's your responsibility to go into the interview with a positive mindset and show your potential employer that you can do the job as well as (or better than!) a non-disabled candidate.

 This article shares five tips to ace the job interview and makes sure your disability isn't affecting how you're received by the interviewer.

 Do your research

 If you're feeling nervous about an upcoming job interview, don't worry!
 It's absolutely normal to feel anxious at this stage in your job search.
 However, you can ease your nerves and enter the interview with confidence by doing thorough research prior to the interview session.
 Find out as much as you can online about the company, hiring department, and whether or not the company is known for being disability-friendly.
 If possible, reach out to people you know in the same industry and talk to them about any potential gaps in your skill set.
 It's also helpful to prepare your thoughts on the following topics:

 Why is the company a good fit for you?

 Where do you see yourself five years from now?

 Tell us about a conflict you've faced at work, and how you dealt with it.